zodimo/go-netkit/README.md

 # Go NetKit

-A lightweight Go library for building network transport layers with middleware support.
+A lightweight Go library for building network transport layers with middleware support and callback-style I/O operations.

 ## Overview

 Go NetKit provides abstractions for creating network transport handlers with middleware capabilities, similar to how HTTP middleware works in web frameworks.
 This allows for protocol stacking and separation of concerns when building network applications.

+**🚧 MIGRATION NOTICE**: This library is transitioning from standard Go I/O interfaces to callback-style interfaces (cbio package) for improved asynchronous operation handling.
+See the [Migration Guide](#migration-guide) section below.

 ## Features